 Anthony has since moved out of state but the impact from his service projects and community education work endures.

 The following is an excerpt from an interview by Nat from March 2019

-How long have you been a Master Water Steward?
+How long have you been a Minnesota Water Steward?

 Anthony: Let’s see, October 2018 is when I graduated, so about 6 months now.

 What first inspired you to seek certification?
 Was there anyone or anything that helped you make the decision to go through with it?